felixzapata/gulp-axe-webdriver/README.md

 Inspired by [grunt-axe-webdriver](https://github.com/dequelabs/grunt-axe-webdriver) and [gulp-axe-core](https://github.com/felixzapata/gulp-axe-core).

-This plugin checks local and remote urls.
+This plugin checks local and remote urls, using the Chrome browser via `chromedriver`.

 ## Install